 Aveiro has historically always been associated with fishing and sea trade.
-It grew and benefited immensely by the Discoveries era, which brought merchants and explorers from all over Europe to its port.
-The city was also a favorite place for monarchs, namely Princess Joana (daughter of King Afonso), she entered the Dominican Convent in Aveiro, having lost her succession to the throne after the birth of her younger brother John.
-The Monastery of Jesus has since been converted into a beautiful museum, besides the richly decorated tomb of Joana, the museum has an impressive collection of paintings from the 10th to 15th centuries.
+However, it grew and benefited immensely from the Discoveries era, bringing merchants and explorers from Europe to its port.
+The city was also a favorite place for monarchs, namely Princess Joana (daughter of King Afonso); she entered the Dominican Convent in Aveiro, having lost her succession to the throne after the birth of her younger brother John.
+The Monastery of Jesus has since been converted into a beautiful museum; besides the richly decorated tomb of Joana, the museum has an impressive collection of paintings from the 10th to 15th centuries.

-Unfortunately, Aveiro also suffered terrible times and a period of extreme hardship after the tragedy of 1575, when a combination of silt build up in the river, and a horrendous storm caused the collapse of the port, which in turn cut the lagoon off from the tide and turned it into a swamp.
-Diseases breed and spread like wildfire, devastating the population.
+Unfortunately, Aveiro also suffered terrible times and a period of extreme hardship after the tragedy of 1575, when a combination of silt build-up in the river and a horrendous storm caused the collapse of the port, which in turn cut the lagoon off from the tide and turned it into a swamp.
+As a result, diseases breed and spread like wildfire, devastating the population.

-The city did eventually recover, and what had been the source of such ruin for years, the lagoon provided two fruitful industries; salt production and seaweed harvesting.
+The city eventually recovered, and what had been the source of such ruin for years, the lagoon provided two profitable industries: salt production and seaweed harvesting.
 The salt was used for the Atlantic Northwest Cod Fishery, and the kelp was used as a natural fertilizer.
 Both industries are still actively exploited today.

 Wine and Gastronomy